This Walking Dead article contains major spoilers.

 Jerry (Cooper Andrews)

 I love Jerry and don’t want to see the tank with a heart of gold go.
-But if the season needs an early death that pulls at the heart strings, Jerry is a prime candidate for a midseason casualty.
+But if the season needs a death that pulls at the heart strings, Jerry is a prime candidate.

 Father Gabriel Stokes (Seth Gilliam)